JuliaIntervals/CRlibm.jl/README.md

 true value.
 However, we do not know if the result that Julia gives is below or above the true value, nor how far away it is.

-Correctly-rounded functions **guarantee** that the result returned is *the next largest* floating-point number, when rounding up, or *the next smallest* when rounding down.
+Correctly-rounded functions **guarantee** that when the result is not exactly representable as a floating-point number, the value returned is *the next largest* floating-point number, when rounding up, or *the next smallest* when rounding down.
+This is equivalent to doing the calculation in infinite precision and *then* performing the rounding.

 ## Rationale for the Julia wrapper